Error: Field cannot be left blank.

 What is a resilience hub?

-A resilience hub provides a physical space or set of resources that support resilience in communities—including access to power, shelter, or information—during climate-driven major weather events and other extreme events, while helping to build and sustain year-round community adaptive capacity, especially for vulnerable communities.
+A resilience hub provides a physical space or a set of resources that support resilience in communities.
+The community may need help during climate-driven major weather events and other extreme events.
+During these events they may need help getting access to power, shelter, or helpful information.
+The goal is to build and sustain year-round community adaptive capacity.
+Especially to sustain capacity for vulnerable communities.

 Need some inspiration?

-Look to resources and case studies such as, Resilience-Hub.org., NorCal Resilience Hubs Initiative., and CREW Climate Resilience Hubs. or draw ideas from other similar resilience hubs programs in Boston, MA (PDF), Seattle, WA, and Maryland.
-Remember that each program has different goals and may have a specific definition for “hub”.
-Make sure your proposal meets the criteria for this grant program.
+Look to resources and case studies such as, Resilience-Hub.org, NorCal Resilience Hubs Initiative, and CREW Climate Resilience Hubs or draw ideas from other similar resilience hubs programs in Boston, MAPDF, Seattle, WA, and Maryland Remember that each program has different goals and may have a specific definition for "hub".

-PG&E offers a variety of other grant, rebate and incentive programs that you may apply for to support resilience in your community:
+PG&E offers a variety of other grant, rebate and incentive programs.
+You may apply to the following to support resilience in your community:

 - Community Resilience Guide: Helps communities understand their options to increase energy resiliency.